cybershoe/devday-mongo101-labs/docs/lab3/lab3-1.md

 2. In the "Exported Query" section, ensure "Python" is selected as the destination language.
 You should see your query formatted as a Python dict, complete with quoted key names.

-3. Select the "Include Import Statements" and "Include Driver Syntax" options.
+3. Select the "Include Import Statements" and "Include Driver Syntax" options (you may need to scroll down to see these options.)
 This will generate additional code that, in most cases, can be copied directly into your application.
 For example, in Python, the projection document is supplied as the `project` argument to `find()` or `find_one()`, or as the 2nd positional argument.
   ![Export query screen](images/export_query.png)

 4. 🎓 *Extra Credit*: Try making a new Python program from your exported code.